Writers are solitary creatures. What happens when two writers fall in love and decide to share everything with each other?

 Documenting Tabatha's Roux-en-y Gastric Bypass Journey

-Life Experiences and Breast Cancer
+Life Experiences with Breast Cancer

 #music #nostalgia #branding #nothing